Title image featuring 5 care managers better supporting the whole person through various technologies.

 Siloed care teams may help collect specialty knowledge in one place.
 But most members don’t just live with one condition.
 Instead of structuring teams by condition, build multidisciplinary teams.
 That way, members have direct access to clinicians and care professionals that can help manage their health.

-Care teams should also be able to address health inequities.
+Care teams should also be able to address health inequities due to social determinants of health.
 These could be lifestyle or socioeconomic factors that keep members from getting the care they need.
 Similarly, health plans should offer multiple care programs to support multimorbidities.
 These care programs can help members manage conditions like diabetes and asthma.

 "49%" in a circle chart.
 Half the circle is light blue, and half is a darker blue.